 Did you get fed this when you were a kid?
-Well your parents were right, it’s great stuff!
+Well, your parents were right, it’s great stuff!

 And if you’re a carb lover, you’re in luck!
-If you crave a nice doughnut when you’re stressed, there’s no reason not to give into the craving but if you opt for oatmeal instead then MIT research says the carbohydrates it contains can help your brain make serotonin; the same substance regulated by antidepressants.
+If you crave a nice doughnut when you’re stressed, there’s no reason not to give in to the craving but if you opt for oatmeal instead then MIT research says the carbohydrates it contains can help your brain make serotonin; the same substance regulated by antidepressants.

 This may sound a little bizarre, but hear us out.
 Sometimes the bacteria in your gut can contribute to your stress levels.
 Research has actually shown that while the brain normally sends signals to the gut, there can be times when the gut communicates to the brain and causes stress.
-The answer: yoghurt!
+The answer: yogurt!

 When you’re stressed you’ll find your anxiety hormones hit the roof, causing adrenalin to course through your veins.
 In order to help you reach a sense of calm, it’s recommended that you eat foods with omega-3 fatty acids, such as salmon.